Andereoo/TkinterWeb/docs/source/compatibility.rst

 If you are encountering issues on your system or are are using an unsupported system, feel free to submit a bug report or feature request.
 You may need to compile Tkhtml on your system.
 See https://github.com/Andereoo/TkinterWeb-Tkhtml/.

-Our experimental Tkhtml version is not provided as a pre-built binary but can be compiled from the source code at  https://github.com/Andereoo/TkinterWeb-Tkhtml/tree/experimental.
-This version has better cross-platform compatibility, is printable, and introduces support for some new CSS3 properties, including border-radius!
+The experimental Tkhtml version is not provided as a pre-built binary but can be compiled from the source code at https://github.com/Andereoo/TkinterWeb-Tkhtml/tree/experimental.
+This version has better cross-platform compatibility, is printable, and introduces support for some new CSS3 properties!